-As we drove to our hotel we were impressed by how pristine Singapore is.
+As soon as we left the airport, the first thing we noticed was how pristine Singapore is.
 The tiny nation has a well deserved reputation for its strict laws against of littering of any kind.
-Littering carries a $1000 fine.
+Littering carries a $1,000 fine.
 As a matter of fact, the reason chewing gum isn’t sold in the country is because they don’t want people spitting it out on the street!

 Repeat offenders have to wear bright jackets and clean up a public place.
 When that doesn’t work, the authorities have been known to invite the media to cover the story.
 There’s nothing like public embarrassment to keep someone in line.
-Having just come from Bali, Indonesia—the largest trash dump we’ve ever seen—the contrast was startling.
+Having just come from Bali, Indonesia—last week’s offering boxes everywhere—the contrast was startling.

 1. Little India